Wallet Verification

 |---|---|---|

-The Unified API validates the code before forwarding the operation to the Execution Engine.
-If verification fails, the request is rejected immediately --- no gas is consumed, no custody provider interaction occurs, and no on-chain state changes.
+The Unified API validates the credential before forwarding the operation to the Execution Engine.
+If verification fails, the request is rejected immediately.
+No gas is consumed, no custody provider interaction occurs, and no on-chain state changes.

 API key sessions bypass verification

 When a request is authenticated via API key, wallet verification is not required.
 The walletVerification field can be omitted from the request body.
-API keys are already scoped, rate-limited credentials intended for machine-to-machine use.
-The API key itself serves as the authorization factor, making a second interactive challenge unnecessary and impractical for automated workflows.
+API keys are scoped credentials intended for machine-to-machine use.
+The API key is the authorization factor, so a second interactive challenge is not part of that path.

 Security considerations